AdriannaGmz/mujoco_kuka/README.md

 # Configuration & Installation
 --------------
 ## [MuJoCo](http://www.mujoco.org/book/programming.html#inStart)
 MuCoCo Pro is a dynamic library with C/C++ API and therefore doesn't need installation, but configuration.
-The placement of the library can be anywhere and for my purposes it will be placed in `~./mujoco`.
+The placement of the library can be anywhere! but for the requirements of the wrapper mujoco_py, it needs to be placed in `~./mujoco`.

 The library is a commercial product and therefore requires a license.
 To get the library and use it:
 * Download the [libraries](https://www.roboti.us/index.html) and extract it to `~/.mujoco/mjpro150`